Giant Axonal Neuropathy

 English

-Tanya Lehky is a Neurologist in Bethesda, Maryland.
+Tanya Lehky is a Neurologist practicing medicine in Bethesda, Maryland.
 Dr. Lehky is rated as an Elite provider by MediFind in the treatment of Giant Axonal Neuropathy.
-Her top areas of expertise are Giant Axonal Neuropathy, Peripheral Neuropathy, Chediak-Higashi Syndrome, and Sandhoff Disease.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Giant Axonal Neuropathy, Chediak-Higashi Syndrome, Peripheral Neuropathy, and Sandhoff Disease.

 Learn about our expert tiers